thanksmister/voice-panel-android/README.md

     * Default Topic: ```voicepanel/state```

 ## MQTT Commands
-Interact and control the application and device remotely using either MQTT commands, including using your device as an announcer with Google Text-To-Speach.
+Interact and control the application and device remotely using either MQTT commands, including using your device as an announcer with Google Text-To-Speech.
 Each device required a unique base topic which you set in the MQTT settings, the default is "voicepanel".
 This distinguishes your device if you are running multiple devices.

 ### Commands
 Key | Value | Example Payload | Description